 My Shoes Were Never Delivered

-My first shipment from Famous Footwear arrived, my running shoes.
+My first shipment from Famous Footwear arrived with my running shoes.
 I was going to return them anyway, so I set them aside and planned on making a trip to the store when the other pair arrived, likely a few days later.

 Easy enough, I can just ask my neighbors for my shoes back, right?
 Wrong!
 Turns out they had moved out over the weekend and the apartment is currently empty.
 So either they took them with them (unlikely, I think they left before they were delivered and wouldn’t have left the door tag there) or someone saw that there was a package at a door for several days and decided they should take it.